jaredwins99/jaredwins99/README.md

   **RESULT**: USELESS.
 Probably skip LRP unless improved.

-- *Probabilistic machine learning for lead hazards*: Developed a co-regionalized Gaussian Process (GP) regression to predict lead contamination in soil from X-ray and help an environmental firm remediate a lead hazard.
-The difficulty in managing geospatial data is in its significant spatial autocorrelation.
-GPs solve this by implicitly positing a smooth prior over the space, improving prediction and uncertainty quantification.
+- *Probabilistic machine learning for lead hazards*: Designed a co-regionalized Gaussian Process regression to predict lead contamination from X-rays for a real lead hazard.
+The difficulty in fitting geospatial data is the spatial autocorrelation.
+GPs solve this by specifying a smooth prior over the space, improving prediction and uncertainty quantification.

   **RESULT**: USEFUL.